rsksmart/devportal-1.0/content/rsk-devportal/solutions/envio.md

 ## About Envio

-[Envio](https://envio.dev/) is a feature-rich indexing solution that provides developers with a seamless and efficient way to index and aggregate real-time or historical blockchain data for **any EVM,** including Rootstock.
+[Envio](https://envio.dev/) is a feature-rich indexing solution that provides developers with a seamless and efficient way to index and aggregate real-time or historical blockchain data for Rootstock, and **other EVM chains**.
 The indexed data is easily accessible through custom[ GraphQL](https://graphql.org/) queries, giving developers the flexibility and power to retrieve specific information.

 Envio offers native support for Rootstock and has been designed to support high-throughput blockchain applications that rely on real-time data for their business requirements.